 The git versioning system took the programming world by storm: the appearance of github, bitbucket and gitlab source code project collaboration sites and derivatives such as gitea, have created an enormous ecosystem of tools around git.
-You can even use git to interact with a subversion repository, and github allows (limited) access to a git repository using the original repository.
+You can even use git to interact with a subversion repository, and github allows (limited) access to a git repository using subversion.